lsitaraman677/PyCraft/README.md

 Finally, generate the gcode by running the run.py python file.
 You should use the following command:

-python3 run.py filename.nc
+python3 run.py base_filename

-You should replace 'filename.nc' with whatever file name you want the generated nc program to have
+You should replace 'base_filename' with whatever base file name you want the generated nc program to have.
+All .nc files generated with this command will start with 'basename_'.
+For example, if you have two Contour paths and two HolePath paths, the command 'python3 run.py part1' will result in the following files being created:\
+part1_Contour1.nc\
+part1_Contour2.nc\
+part1_HolePath1.nc\
+part1_HolePath2.nc

 That process was brief, and is certainly not enough to begin generating nc programs.
 In order to better understand, you should watch